JohnPaulinePineda/Portfolio_Project_59/docs/index.md

     * <span style="color: #FF0000">estimator_max_depth</span> = maximum depth of the tree made to vary between 3 and 6
     * <span style="color: #FF0000">learning_rate</span> = weight applied to each classifier at each boosting iteration made to vary between 0.01 and 0.10
     * <span style="color: #FF0000">n_estimators</span> = maximum number of estimators at which boosting is terminated made to vary between 50 and 100
-3. No hyperparameter was defined in the model to address the minimal 2:1 class imbalance observed between the No and Yes <span style="color: #FF0000">Recurred</span> categories.
+3. No any hyperparameter was defined in the model to address the minimal 2:1 class imbalance observed between the No and Yes <span style="color: #FF0000">Recurred</span> categories.
 4. Hyperparameter tuning was conducted using the 5-cycle 5-fold cross-validation method with optimal model performance using the F1 score determined for:
     * <span style="color: #FF0000">estimator_max_depth</span> = 2
     * <span style="color: #FF0000">learning_rate</span> = 0.01